Rep. Murphy to Newsmax: Must Address 'Mandatory Spending'

 He said that as baby boomers enroll in these programs at a rate of around 10,000 enrollees per day, there are fewer and fewer workers paying into the system.

-Efforts to reign in spending and keep the government open after Sunday by House Speaker Kevin McCarthy failed in the House Friday by a vote of 232-198, making a shutdown starting Sunday imminent.
+Efforts to reign in spending and keep the government open after Sunday by House Speaker Kevin McCarthy, R-Calif., failed in the House on Friday by a vote of 232-198, making a shutdown starting Sunday imminent.

 Murphy said congressional Republicans are not trying to side with Democrats or support their spending policies, but just want to keep government open.